 - ask questions about your medical conditions for which we have accepted liability

 - provide updates to us on your medical condition/s

-- book your travel to and from medical treatment
+- book your travel to and from medical treatment.

 They can also submit requests or claims for: